8 Best AI Customer Service Tools for Early-Stage Startups (2026)

 The two wildcards are stack-specific.
 If you're a Shopify store, I rate Gorgias's native order actions hard to beat.
 And if you're on Intercom's Early Stage program and technical enough to tune it, Fin is the most capable agent here by a distance, just not the cheapest or simplest to run.

-The quick decision shortcut: want predictable cost and no lock-in, pick My AskAI; want $0 to start and don't mind the tinkering, pick Aissist, Tidio or Chatbase; on Shopify, pick Gorgias; on the Intercom startup deal, pick Fin.
+The quick decision shortcut: want predictable cost and no lock-in, pick My AskAI; want $0 to start and don't mind the tinkering, pick Aissist, Tidio or Chatbase; no helpdesk and you'd rather buy one platform, pick Featurebase or Customerly; on Shopify, pick Gorgias; on the Intercom startup deal, pick Fin.
 And once you've raised a Series A and added an ops hire, you've outgrown this post, so head to our Series A/B scale-up guide, where the rankings shift with the stage.

 How do I start with AI customer service if it's just me or two of us?